pmelsted/bifrost/README.md

 - **Query**

-  The default querying behavior is to report the number of k-mers shared between the queries and:
+  The default querying behavior is to report the number of *k*-mers shared between the queries and:
   - the graph if input graph is **not** colored
-  - the colors if input graph is colored
+  - each color if input graph is colored

-  1. **Query a compacted de Bruijn graph for presence/absence of queries in the graph**
+  1. **Query a compacted de Bruijn graph for the number of k-mers shared between the queries and the graph**
      ```
-     Bifrost query -t 4 -e 0.8 -g ABCEF.gfa.gz -q queries.fasta -o presence_queries
+     Bifrost query -t 4 -g A.gfa.gz -q in_queries.fasta -o out_queries_result
      ```
-     The compacted de Bruijn graph *ABCEF* (`-g ABCEF.gfa.gz`) is queried (`query`) with 4 threads (`-t 4`) for the presence/absence of sequences from file *queries.fasta* (`-q queries.fasta`).
-The Bifrost index *ABCEF_graph.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
-At least 80% of each query *k*-mers must be found in the graph to have the query reported as present (`-e 0.8`).
-The results are stored in a binary matrix written to file *presence_queries.tsv* (`-o presence_queries`): rows are the queries, column is presence/absence in graph, intersection of a row and a column is a binary value indicating presence/absence of the query in graph (1 is present, 0 is not present).
+     The compacted de Bruijn graph *A* (`-g A.gfa.gz`) is queried (`query`) with 4 threads (`-t 4`) for the number of *k*-mers shared between the sequences of file *in_queries.fasta* (`-q in_queries.fasta`) and the graph *A*.
+The Bifrost index *A.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
+The results are stored in a matrix written to file *out_queries_result.tsv* (`-o out_queries_result`): rows are the queries, column is the graph, intersection of row/column is the number of shared *k*-mers between the query and the graph. `-p` can be used to return a ratio of shared *k*-mers (with respect to the number of *k*-mers in each query) rather than a number.

-  2. **Query a compacted de Bruijn graph for presence/absence of queries in the graph in inexact mode**
+  2. **Query a compacted de Bruijn graph for presence/absence of queries in the graph**
      ```
-     Bifrost query -t 4 -e 0.8 -n -g ABCEF.gfa.gz -q queries.fasta -o presence_queries
+     Bifrost query -t 4 -e 0.8 -g A.gfa.gz -q in_queries.fasta -o out_queries_result
      ```
-     The compacted de Bruijn graph *ABCEF* (`-g ABCEF.gfa.gz`) is queried (`query`) with 4 threads (`-t 4`) for the presence/absence of sequences from file *queries.fasta* (`-q queries.fasta`).
-The Bifrost index *ABCEF_graph.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
-At least 80% of each query *k*-mers must be found in the graph to have the query reported as present (`-e 0.8`).
-Queries are searched for exact and inexact *k*-mers (`-n`): *k*-mers with up to one substitution or indel.
-The results are stored in a binary matrix written to file *presence_queries.tsv* (`-o presence_queries`): rows are the queries, column is presence/absence in graph, intersection of a row and a column is a binary value indicating presence/absence of the query in graph (1 is present, 0 is not present).
+     Same as previous use case but instead of returning a number of shared *k*-mers per query, it returns a binary value indicating whether the query is present in the graph or not (1 if present, 0 if absent).
+At least 80% of the *k*-mers in each query must be found in the graph to report the query as present (`-e 0.8`).

-  3. **Query a colored and compacted de Bruijn graph for presence/absence of queries in each color of the graph**
+  3. **Query a colored and compacted de Bruijn graph for the number of k-mers shared between the queries and the colors of the graph**
      ```
-     Bifrost query -t 4 -e 0.8 -g ABCEF.gfa.gz -C ABCEF.color.bfg -q queries.fasta -o presence_queries
+     Bifrost query -t 4 -g AB.gfa.gz -C AB.color.bfg -q in_queries.fasta -o out_queries_result
      ```
-     The compacted and colored de Bruijn graph *ABCEF* (`-g ABCEF.gfa.gz -C ABCEF.color.bfg`) is queried (`query`) with 4 threads (`-t 4`) for the sequences of file *queries.fasta* (`-q queries.fasta`).
-The Bifrost index *ABCEF_graph.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
-At least 80% of each query *k*-mers must be found in a color of the graph to have the query reported as present for that color (`-e 0.8`).
-The results are stored in a binary matrix written to file *presence_queries.tsv* (`-o presence_queries`): rows are the queries, columns are the colors, intersection of a row and a column is a binary value indicating presence/absence of the query in the color of the graph (1 is present, 0 is not present).
+     The compacted and colored de Bruijn graph *AB* (`-g AB.gfa.gz -C AB.color.bfg`) is queried (`query`) with 4 threads (`-t 4`) for the number of *k*-mers shared between the sequences of file (`-q in_queries.fasta`).
+The Bifrost index *AB.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
+The results are stored in a matrix written to file *out_queries_result.tsv* (`-o out_queries_result`): rows are the queries, columns are the colors, intersection of row/column is an integer indicating the number of *k*-mers from the query occuring in the graph with the corresponding color. `-p` can be used to return a ratio of shared *k*-mers (with respect to the number of *k*-mers in each query) rather than a number.**

+  4. **Query a colored and compacted de Bruijn graph for presence/absence of queries in each color of the graph**
+     ```
+     Bifrost query -t 4 -e 0.8 -g AB.gfa.gz -C AB.color.bfg -q in_queries.fasta -o out_queries_result
+     ```
+     Same as previous use case but instead of returning a number of shared *k*-mers per query and color, it returns a binary value indicating whether the query is present in the graph with the corresponding color or not (1 if present, 0 if absent).
+At least 80% of the *k*-mers in each query must be found in the graph with corresponding color to report the query as present for that color (`-e 0.8`).

 ## API